dogtagpki/pki/docs/installation/acme/Configuring_ACME_Database.md

 ## Configuring In-Memory Database

+The ACME responder can be configured with an in-memory database.

-To configure an in-memory database, copy the sample [database.conf](../../../base/acme/database/in-memory/database.conf) with the following command:
+First, copy the sample [database.conf](../../../base/acme/database/in-memory/database.conf) with the following command:

 ```
 $ cp /usr/share/pki/acme/database/in-memory/database.conf \